haade-administrator/haade.fr/_posts/en/2026-07-20-test-kincony-b8m-esp32-mosfet-8ch-controller-esphome-irrigation.md

 ### Complete ESPHome Configuration

 Below is my **complete and working configuration** for the {{ page.ref }} adapted for irrigation.
 All 8 outputs are configured as switches, 8 inputs as binary sensors, and all 4 analog inputs are active for soil moisture sensors:

+{% picture posts/{{ page.guid }}/affichage-code-exemple-pour-kincony-b8m.png --alt example code screen of kincony b8m --img width="940" height="529" %}

+> However, if you wish to integrate it, you will need to enable either Wi-Fi or RJ45 in the code; the two cannot work simultaneously.

 {% highlight yaml %}
 {% raw %}